Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 ---
 # 12. Diatom Genome Annotation with BRAKER4
-Gene models were generated using BRAKER4 with the genome assembly, RNA-seq alignments, and protein homology evidence.
-The genome assembly was not soft-masked prior to annotation; therefore, repeat masking was performed internally by the BRAKER4 workflow using RepeatModeler, RepeatMasker, and TRF.
-RNA-seq and protein evidence were supplied through `samples.csv`, which triggered BRAKER4 ETP mode using GeneMark-ETP, AUGUSTUS, and TSEBRA.
+Gene models were generated using BRAKER4 with a diatom nuclear-enriched genome assembly and RNA-seq evidence.
+The genome assembly was not soft-masked before annotation; therefore, repeat masking was performed internally by the BRAKER4 workflow using RepeatModeler, RepeatMasker, and TRF.
+RNA-seq reads were aligned to the genome with STAR before BRAKER4, and the resulting coordinate-sorted BAM file was supplied to BRAKER4 as transcript evidence.
+The final annotation workflow was run in ET mode, using GeneMark-ET, AUGUSTUS, and TSEBRA.
 ```text
 Genome FASTA
    ↓